 - Many, many other religious sites such as the Church of the Multiplication of Loaves and Fishes, Mount of Beatitudes (where Jesus delivered his famous Sermon on the Mount), The Galilee Boat (also known as the Jesus Boat), etc.

-After some sightseeing we spent the rest afternoon relaxing in Nino Magdala Resort where we had booked an apartment with a private pool in its balcony.
+After some sightseeing I spent the rest afternoon relaxing in Nino Magdala Resort where I had booked an apartment with a private pool in its balcony.
 The apartment is sparkling clean, equipped with everything you might need including a barbecue.
-But if I have to be honest we spent most of the time outside in the balcony just relaxing and enjoying the breathtaking views.
-It was a lot nicer and better than we expected and the price is very reasonable.
+But if I have to be honest I spent most of the time outside in the balcony just relaxing and enjoying the breathtaking views.
+It was a lot nicer and better than expected and the price is very reasonable.

 Days 13, 14, 15 – Tel Aviv

-The next day we woke up and saw the sunrise from the pool in our balcony at Nino Magdala Resort.
-We didn’t want to leave, but unfortunately had to.
-We were soon in Tel Aviv where we spent the remaining three days continuing to explore the city and checking off the items of my Tel Aviv Bucket List.
+The next day I woke up and saw the sunrise from the pool in the balcony at Nino Magdala Resort.
+I didn’t want to leave, but unfortunately had to.
+I soon arrive in Tel Aviv where I spent the remaining three days continuing to explore the city and checking off the items of my Tel Aviv Bucket List.

 How to get to and around Israel